Ginger is one of the most common condiments that has many health benefits for men.

 A more recent study published in 2017 investigated the anticancer properties of ginger phytochemicals in docetaxel-resistant human prostate cancer cells.

 Studies have shown that 6-gingerol, 8-gingerol, 6-dehydrogingerdione, 6-shogaol, and 10-shogaol, are bioactive compounds from ginger, yet few have reviewed their activity in chemoresistant cells.

-Their results found that ginger phytochemicals, including 6-gingerol, 6-shogaol, and 10-shogaol can significantly inhibit resistant human prostate cancer cells growth and reverse drug resistance protein expression.
+Their results found that ginger phytochemicals, including 6-gingerol, 6-shogaol, and 10-shogaol can significantly inhibit resistant human prostate cancer cell growth and reverse drug resistance protein expression

 How much ginger should you eat to prevent prostate cancer?

-The evidence is solid.
+The importance of ginger to a man is immense.
 Ginger helps fight prostate cancer.
 It may also help to reduce your prostate cancer risk.
 In addition, ginger protects our prostate from injury and inflammation, aiding prostate health.